FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: The FLAME Framework

-\begin{proof} Consider unreasonable match $x_a$ and $x_b$ in $MG_{\mathrm{un}}$.
+\begin{proof} Consider unreasonable match $x_a$ and $x_b$ in \maunm.
 Then, create appended feature set $A$ to have more features than $X$, such that units $x_a$ and $x_b$ would have identical rows of $A$.
+These identical rows can be chosen without knowledge of the values within $x_a$ and $x_b$.
 This forces $x_a$ and $x_b$ to be matched.
-This would be repeated for every matched group in $MG_{\mathrm{un}}$.
-This forces all matches in $MG_{\mathrm{un}}$ to occur. \end{proof}
+This would be repeated for every matched group in \maunm.
+This forces all matches in \maunm\ to occur. \end{proof}

-The completely adversarial setting of Proposition \ref{theoremadversarial} is unlikely to occur in reality, however, situations where matches are disrupted by irrelevant covariates are realistic.
+This completely adversarial setting is unlikely to occur in reality, however, situations where matches are disrupted by irrelevant covariates are realistic.
 The more irrelevant covariates are included, the more the matched groups tend to disintegrate in quality for most matching methods.
 A reasonable sanity check is that irrelevant covariates should be able to be eliminated automatically by the matching method.
-FLAME uses machine learning on a training set to locate irrelevant variables in order to pass this sanity check.

-Throughout the remaining exposition we divide the covariates into relevant covariates: $X^{REL}$ and irrelevant covariates: $X^{IRR}$ and make the following standard assumptions:

-\textbf{Assumptions}: (1) Stable Unit Treatment Value \citep{Rubin2005}; (2) overlap of support (of the treated population and the control population); (3) Strong ignorability \citep{rosenbaum1983central}: $Y^{(1)}, Y^{(0)} \bot T | X^{REL} $.
-(4) Further, for irrelevant covariates $X^{IRR}$ we assume that $Y^{(1)}, Y^{(0)} \bot X^{IRR} $ and $T \bot X^{IRR} | X^{REL} $.
-Based on our assumptions, our estimand is $E[Y(1)-Y(0)|X^{REL}] = E[Y(1)-Y(0)|X] $.
-In real-world field studies, researchers tend to collect as many covariates as possible, including irrelevant covariates, as in our Assumption 1.
-Within each matched group, we use the difference between the average outcome of the treated units and the average outcome of the control units to estimate CATE given the covariate values associated with that group. \emph{Note that the matching does not produce estimation, it produces a partition of the covariate space, based on which we can estimate CATEs}.